rolyataylor2/AI-Modular-Context/readme.md

 - Double click whichever matches your platform
 - Open: http://127.0.0.1 in your browser
 - Put your anthropic API key in the bottom of the window
+- Choose the model you want to use
 - Play around with it

 ## Features